First-Year Student Application

 - Information about your high school coursework, grades, and class rank

-- Contact information for your high school counselor and recommender(s)
+- Contact information for your high school counselor and any recommenders you are using

 - A list of your honors and awards